 - Investigate any recurring friction or broken elements affecting conversion.

-If you use UTM parameters in campaign URLs, you can leverage Noibu’s URL filtering to isolate sessions.
+As an alternate approach to identifying sessions related to specific UTM values, you can leverage Noibu’s URL filtering to isolate sessions.

 -